JuliaWaveScattering/MultipleScattering.jl/README.md

 ```
 ![Plot real part of acoustic field](docs/src/example/intro/plot_field.png)

-This measures the field at lots of points in the domain, so we can get an
-understanding of what is happening for one particular angular frequency.
+This shows the field over a spatial domain for one particular angular frequency `ω`.

-Note: most things in the package can be plotted by typing `plot(thing)` if you
-need an insight into a specific part of your simulation.
+Note: most things in the package can be plotted by typing `plot(thing)` if you need an insight into a specific part of your simulation.

 To calculate an incident plane wave pulse in time use:
 ```julia